Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Numerical Experiments

 \subsection{Value of modeling nurse absenteeism}

 As discussed in Section \ref{sec:intro}, modeling nurse absenteeism incurs endogenous uncertainty and computational challenges.
-It is hence worth examining what (DRNS) buys us, i.e., the value of modeling nurse absenteeism.
-To this end, we consider a test instance with 7 units and one single pool (i.e., under Structure \ref{assump:one-pool}).
-In addition, we consider a variant of (DRNS) that overlooks the nurse absenteeism, in which we assume that all assigned nurses show up.
+It is hence worth examining what (DRNS) buys us, i.e., the value of modeling nurse absenteeism. { To this end, we generate $400$ instances by tuning parameters of the 5-unit system under Structure 1.
+Specifically, we (i) generate random $c^{\text{ x}}_j$ from the interval $[450, 1500]$, (ii) perturb $\mu_{j1}$ in Table \ref{Table:5Unit-Parameters} by adding a random noise $\tilde{\alpha}_j$ supported on the interval $[-1, 1]$, and (iii) generate random $\text{sd}_j$ from the interval $[1,2]$.} In addition, we consider a variant of (DRNS) that overlooks the nurse absenteeism, in which we assume that all assigned nurses show up.
 Then, we compare the out-of-sample performance of the optimal nurse staffing decisions produced by (DRNS) and that produced by overlooking absenteeism.
-Fixing the nurse staffing levels as in a (DRNS) optimal solution $(w^*, y^*)$, we generate a large number of scenarios for nurse demand and absenteeism, where the demands follow log-normal distribution, i.e., $\tilde{d}_j \sim \mbox{LN}(\mu_{j1}, \mbox{sd}_j)$, and the numbers of present nurses follow binomial distribution, i.e., $\tilde{w}_j \sim B(w^*_j, A^{\mbox{ u}}_j)$ and $\tilde{y}_i \sim B(y^*_i, A^{\mbox{ p}}_i)$.
+Fixing the nurse staffing levels as in a (DRNS) optimal solution $(w^*, y^*)$, we generate a large number of scenarios for nurse demand and absenteeism.
 Exposing $(w^*, y^*)$ under these scenarios produces an out-of-sample estimate of the average staffing cost with absenteeism, which we denote by $Z_{\mbox{ abs}}$.
 Using the same set of scenarios, we examine the optimal solution produced by overlooking absenteeism and obtain an out-of-sample average cost without absenteeism, denoted by $Z_{\mbox{ w/o}}$.
 Using the same out-of-sample procedures, we compute the average number of temporary nurses hired when considering absenteeism (denoted by $x_{\mbox{ abs}}$) and when overlooking it (denoted by $x_{\mbox{ w/o}}$).